Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filtersAIE.rst

 | Another limiting factor when considering implementation of high order FIRs is the Program Memory and sysmem requirements.
 | Increasing FIR length requires greater amounts of heap and stack memory to store coefficients.
 Program Memory footprint also increases, as the number of instructions grows.
-| As a result, a single FIR kernel can only support a limited amount of coefficents.
+| As a result, a single FIR kernel can only support a limited amount of coefficients.
 Longer FIRs have to be split up into a design consisting of multiple FIR kernels using `TP_CASC_LEN` parameter.

 Maximum Stream based FIRs Length
 ////////////////////////////////